VEra-Resonance/AEra-LogIn-BASE-Sepolia/GITHUB-PUSH-GUIDE.md

 **Then on GitHub:**
 1. Releases → Draft a new release
 2. Choose tag: v0.1.0
-3. Title: AEraLogin v0.1.0 - Alpha Release
+3. Title: VEra-Resonance v0.1.0 - Alpha Release
 4. Description: Copy from Release Notes
 5. ✅ Set as pre-release
 6. Publish release